wlhlm/fc980c-controller/README.md

 interested in the design is meant to order this directly from JLC for themselves.
 As such, I've tried to minimize cost for low quantity production runs.
-JLC has the concept of extended and basic parts where the former incurs a one-time setup fee per production as those components quire additional labor for setting up the pick and place machines with the respective components.
+JLC has the concept of extended and basic parts where the former incurs a one-time setup fee per production rund per component as those components require additional labor for setting up the pick and place machines with the respective components.
 I've tried to keep the number of extended components as low as possible.

 ### MCU

 The main requirements for the microcontroller were 5V tolerance and good compatibility with QMK.
-Is also tried to take pricing and availability for the foreseeable future into account.
+I also tried to take pricing and availability for the foreseeable future into account.
 My choice fell on the STM32F401 that is used in the cheap "Blackpill" development boards.
 It is well supported by QMK and is also used in [another Topre controller board project][RFR1Replacement] that